How to find the best credit counseling program so you can get out of debt without getting scammed.

 How to spot a nonprofit credit counseling scam

 - They charge upfront fees before they perform any actual service – this is how you spot any relief scam, even for settlement.
 According to federal regulations, companies cannot charge fees until they provide some form of actual relief.

 - They guarantee to improve your credit score by a certain number.
 Although data shows successfully completing a debt management program can improve people’s scores, there is no guarantee.
 Results vary based on where you started when you enrolled and what negative penalties you incurred prior to enrollment.

 - They tell you to do something illegal.
 A certified credit counselor will never tell you to try and create a new identity to get away from your old debt.
-Companies that advise people to get new Social Security or Employer Identification Numbers (EINs) are scams!
-Credit counselors won’t even advise that you run or hide from creditors or collectors; they help you find ways to face your challenges directly.
+Companies that advise people to get a new social security number or Employer Identification Number (EIN) are scams!
+Counselors won’t even advise that you run or hide from creditors or collectors; they help you find ways to face your challenges directly.

 - They try to drive you into signing up for a specific solution.
-Nonprofit agencies must advise a client of ALL their options and only recommend the best solution.
-If an agency pushes you to enroll in their debt management program or recommends a different program, it’s not a nonprofit organization.
+Nonprofit agencies must advise a client of ALL the available paths to take to become debt-free and only recommend the best solution.
+If an agency pushes you to enroll in their DMP, they’re not following nonprofit counseling organization rules.

-Is there any advantage with for-profit counseling services?
+Is there any advantage of for-profit counseling services?

 Other for-profit agencies may continue to work with you to improve your financial outlook.
 These agencies trend more towards financial counseling, rather than just credit or debt counseling.
 They add components of financial planning into the mix, which help you build better long-term strategies.

 However, outside of these types of package services, there is little difference with the actual debt management service provided.
 If money is already tight and you can’t afford the bills you have now, there’s little reason to add another.
-You’re usually better off going through a nonprofit agency in order to keep fees low and ensure your plan is affordable.
+You’re usually better off going through a nonprofit organization to keep fees low and ensure your plan is affordable.